Spokane Child Custody Attorney

 Do you need a lawyer for your child custody case in Spokane?

 It is highly recommended to have a lawyer assist you with your custody case because not only can the legal process be very frustrating and confusing, but your time with your children is at stake.
 You want to make sure your case is well-prepared and well-documented.
 Having a determined, well-informed attorney facilitate your case can be invaluable and will afford you the best opportunity for a successful outcome.

 We ensure each client thoroughly understands both the strengths and weaknesses of his/her particular case in order to enable our clients to make the best custody and parenting plan decisions.
-For more than twenty years, our firm has built a reputation of success in representing clients involved in Washington divorce and family law matters, including all cases involving child custody.
+For more than thirty years, our firm has built a reputation of success in representing clients involved in Washington divorce and family law matters, including all cases involving child custody.